The Best Muhammad Ali Poems, Songs, Epigrams, Quotes, Jokes, Anecdotes, Nicknames and Trivia

 a provocateur.
 He was also, at times, a bit of a ham, clown, conman and shaman.

-And he may have been the best promoter since P. T. Barnum, making himself and
+And he may have been the greatest promoter since P. T. Barnum, making himself and

 his opponents richer than kings.
 To his